-Advanced Dental Technology – New Bedford, MA
+Advanced Dental Services & Technology – New Bedford, MA

-What Makes Our Practice State-of-the-Art?
+What Makes Our Dental Office State-of-the-Art?

-Sound Dentistry is a practice driven by technology.
+Sound Dentistry is a dental office driven by technology.
 All of our services are shaped by our commitment to using the most up-to-date instruments available.
 Thanks to this philosophy, our diagnoses are quicker, our impressions are more accurate, and our treatments are more comfortable and effective.
 Below are some key examples of some of technology that our team routinely puts to good use.
 Are you ready for your own state-of-the-art dental treatment?
 Call us today.

 While X-rays are hardly new to dentistry, they’ve been improved dramatically with the advent of digital technology.
 Now detailed images of the teeth and hidden oral structures can be made available for viewing almost immediately instead of being developed in a separate dark room.
 There’s also much less radiation used in the process.
-Our practice uses advanced Shnick tech digital X-ray sensors for their high image quality, giving us a detailed view of your mouth and any possible oral health issues.
+Our dental office uses advanced Shnick tech digital X-ray sensors for their high image quality, giving us a detailed view of your mouth and any possible oral health issues.

 CT/Cone Beam Scanner